m42e/httypist/README.md

 - HTTP Callbacks,
 - GIT Repository with the templates
-- Template selection by either url or element in the request
+- Template selection by either url or data in the request
 - PDF output using latex
 - Use template folders, including all the auxiliary files for the template
+- No need to update the docker containers in case of a template update

 ## Implementation

 - Python flask http handler
 - Ninja2 Template engine
-- xelatex
+- xelatex for the LaTeX processing
+- celery Offloading the load from the frontend
-- all runs in docker containers
+- docker container for easy deployment

 ## Templates